sagemath/trac_to_gh/Issue 356.md

 # Issue 356: add a general number field sieve to SAGE

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/356

 Original creator: was